tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 To compile shaderc, for Windows, visual studio 2015, and 64 bit (recommended) do:

     ./apothecary -a 64 -t vs update shaderc

+To compile shaderc on linux do:

+    ./apothecary -a 64 update shaderc

 If compiling fails for any reason, delete the build folder in apothecary, read over the instructions again, and see if something might have been missed, then issue the above command again.
 I found that on Windows, with the ConEmu terminal manager, the PATH for python was not set correctly, and that running apothecary from the default "git for windows" console worked flawlessly.